 Ambassador Gaa promoted Philippine and Australian cooperation particularly in the fields of agriculture and agribusiness, development and tourism.
 He actively promoted Philippine culture in Australia and forged close relations with Filipino-Australian community and other Australian civic and academic organizations through his travels all over Australia and participation in various community-organized activities.

 Ambassador Gaa obtained his Bachelor of Arts (A.B.
 Political Science) degree from Manuel L. Quezon University in 1966.
 He graduated from the University of the Philippines in 1970 with a Bachelor of Laws degree and from New York University in 1985 with a degree in Master of Laws (International Legal Studies).

 He passed the government career service exam in 1968, the Philippine Bar Examination in 1970 and the State Bar of California, U.S.A. in 1990.
 His previous legal work experience was as tax and compliance attorney at Petrophil Corporation (1974-1975) and as trial attorney at the Office of the Solicitor General (1971-1974).

-For his long and dedicated service to government and country, Ambassador Gaa was presented with the Gawad Sentenaryo (Centennial Award) in 1999 by the National Centennial Commission and the Distinguished Service Award in 2000 by the Department of Foreign Affairs.
+Ambassador Gaa was presented with the Gawad Sentenaryo (Centennial Award) in 1999 by the National Centennial Commission and the Distinguished Service Award in 2000 by the Department of Foreign Affairs.